Best Debt Consolidation Option in Canada

 Debt Consolidation Using a Credit Card

-Well, you can consolidate all of your high-interest credit card debt onto one low-interest credit card and try to repay the debt aggressively.
+You can consolidate all of your high-interest credit card debt onto one low-interest credit card and try to repay the debt aggressively.
 This method is simple because you only have to take care of only one payment.

 From time to time, banks offer special credit cards with promotional low-interest rates.
 These credit cards offer a great opportunity as you can repay your debt in a timely fashion without having to worry about high-interest rates.